AlexSmall96/Pair-Matching-Game/README.md

 # Credits
 ## Content
-The content of the site is all original thought, however the game itself is based on the classic card game [Concentration](https://en.wikipedia.org/wiki/Concentration_(card_game)) (also known as Pairs or Pelmanism)
+The content of the site is all original thought, however the game itself is based on the classic card game [Concentration](https://en.wikipedia.org/wiki/Concentration_(card_game)) (also known as Pairs or Pelmanism).
 ## Media

 ## Code
-The resources used for this project were the Javascript Essentials module, HTML & CSS Essentials module, the Love Running and Love Maths walkthrough projects, along with some external resources:
+The resources used for this project were the CI Javascript Essentials module, HTML & CSS Essentials module, the Love Running and Love Maths walkthrough projects, along with some external resources:

 - The code which sorts the leaderboard based on users scores is taken from an article from [medium.com](https://medium.com/@gmcharmy/sort-objects-in-javascript-e-c-how-to-get-sorted-values-from-an-object-142a9ae7157c).

 - The difficulty switch on the home page is styled with inspiration from a guide found at [geeksforgeeks](https://www.geeksforgeeks.org/how-to-create-toggle-switch-by-using-html-and-css/).

-- The CSS background effects were taken from a section on [W3schools](https://www.w3schools.com/css/css3_gradients.asp) and a thread on [Stack Overflow](https://stackoverflow.com/questions/2869212/css3-gradient-background-set-on-body-doesnt-stretch-but-instead-repeats/)
+- The CSS background effects were taken from a section on [W3schools](https://www.w3schools.com/css/css3_gradients.asp) and a thread on [Stack Overflow](https://stackoverflow.com/questions/2869212/css3-gradient-background-set-on-body-doesnt-stretch-but-instead-repeats/).

 - All external resources are commented in the code at the relevant places.